adielBm/english/Grammar/Mood/Imperative.md

 ## Negative imperative

 English imperatives are negated using _don't_ (as in "Don't work!")
-This is a case of _do_-support as found in indicative clauses; however in the imperative it applies even in the case of the verb _be_ (which does not use _do_-support in the indicative):
+This is a case of _do_-support as found in indicative clauses; however, in the imperative it applies even in the case of the verb _be_ (which does not use _do_-support in the indicative):

 -   *You **are not** late.* (indicative)
 -   ***Don't be** late!* (imperative)